 Misbehavior on the school bus will result in the student being referred to his/her school administrator for appropriate disciplinary measures, which may include being deprived of the privilege of riding the school bus.
-A video monitoring system is used on buses, and the video may be used as a basis for determining disciplinary action.
+A video-monitoring system is used on buses, and the video may be used as a basis for determining disciplinary action.

-For the safety of students, drivers and other persons, bus drivers have the authority to enforce the following rules.
+For the safety of students, drivers, and other persons, bus drivers have the authority to enforce the rules listed below.
 Student riders are expected to obey these rules for their safety and welfare:

-Students shall wait in a safe place, clear of traffic and away from where the school bus stops.

-Students shall wait in an orderly manner and avoid horseplay.

-Students shall enter and exit the bus in an orderly manner.
-Students shall remain seated in an orderly manner while the bus is in motion and until the bus comes to a complete stop.
+- Students shall wait in a safe place, clear of traffic and away from where the school bus stops. - Students shall wait in an orderly manner and avoid horseplay. - Students shall enter and exit the bus in an orderly manner. - Students are required to use and securely fasten three-point seat belts, when available, any time the bus is in motion.
+Students are encouraged to use and securely fasten lap belts, when available, any time the bus is in motion. - Students shall remain seated in an orderly manner while the bus is in motion and until the bus comes to a complete stop.
 Students must sit in their assigned seats at all times.

-Bus drivers have the authority to assign seats and/or make seating assignment changes.

-Students shall not tamper with bus windows, emergency doors and all other bus equipment.
-Emergency doors and exits will be used in the event of a declared emergency or evacuation drill.

-Students shall keep arms, legs, heads, and all personal effects inside the bus and out of the aisle.

-Students shall not mark or deface the bus and/or its equipment.
-Any damage done to the bus is chargeable to the parent of the student responsible for the damage.
-Students shall not fight, scuffle, throw objects, or possess/use laser pointers inside or outside the school bus or at the bus school administrator.

-Students who must cross the roadway before entering or after leaving the school bus shall cross the roadway 10 feet to the front of the bus and only after the bus has come to a complete stop and upon the direction of the bus driver.

-No one except school personnel, authorized adults, and school children assigned a particular route or schedule may ride a bus unless written permission is received from the appropriate

-Students shall not eat or drink, including candy and gum, or use any tobacco product while on the bus.

-No student shall take or remove from another passenger personal effects of any kind.

-Students shall use appropriate language while on the bus and shall not engage in conversation or activities considered to be vulgar, abusive or demeaning.
-Students shall wear classroom-acceptable attire while on the

-Students are not permitted to leave or board the bus at any location other than the assigned stops at home or school.
+Bus drivers have the authority to assign seats and/or make seating-assignment changes. - Students shall not tamper with bus windows, emergency doors, or any other bus equipment.
+Emergency doors and exits will be used in the event of a declared emergency or evacuation drill. - Students shall keep arms, legs, heads, and all personal effects inside the bus and out of the aisle. - Students shall not mark or deface the bus and/or its equipment.
+Any damage done to the bus is chargeable to the parent of the student responsible for the damage. - Students shall not fight, scuffle, throw objects, or possess/use laser pointers inside or outside the school bus or at the bus stop. - Students who must cross the roadway before entering or after leaving the school bus shall cross the roadway 10 feet to the front of the bus and only after the bus has come to a complete stop, and upon the direction of the bus driver. - No one except school personnel, authorized adults, and school children assigned to a particular route or schedule may ride a bus, unless written permission is received from the appropriate school administrator. - Students shall not eat or drink, including candy and gum, or use any tobacco product while on the bus. - No student shall take or remove from another passenger personal effects of any kind. - Students shall use appropriate language while on the bus and shall not engage in conversation or activities considered to be vulgar, abusive, or demeaning. - Students shall wear classroom-acceptable attire while on - Students are not permitted to leave or board the bus at any location other than the assigned stops at home or school.